EllieThurlwell/project-1/README.md

 ### Further Testing

--   The Website was tested on Google Chrome and Safari browsers on both desktop and mobile, and
+-   The Website was tested on Google Chrome and Safari browsers on both desktop and mobile, and Firefox, Microsoft Edge and Internet Explorer on desktop.
 -   The website was viewed on a variety of devices including MacBook, laptop, iPad, iPhone 7 plus, iPhone 12 mini, Samsung Galaxy Note8 and Huawei P20.
 -   Friends and family members were asked to review the site to point out any issues.
 -   Two friends with both art and teaching backgrounds were asked to review the site and responded that the content is relevant and well structured for the intended audience and purpose.

 ### Bugs

+-   Pages and linked sections begin at the top of the viewport and are therefore hidden behind the fixed header.
+    - fixed by creating the section-break class and setting it's size to the same as the header.
 -   When completing the form element and clicking the 'Check Answers' button for the first time the site reloads.
 Any time after this the button correctly displays the modal box.
     - fixed by wrapping the button in a parent div.
 -   Image in 'Where Is She?' section becomes distorted on iPad screensize.
+    - fixed by moving it's css rule into the media query for the previous size of screen.
+-   Positioning of one image and the form are shifted on Internet Explorer. louvre-crowd.jpg is pushed all the way to the right and the fieldsets in the form overlap eachother.
+    - not fixed - works correct in all other browsers tested

 ## Deployment